oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy.
 Entities for which this path evaluates to null are not nodes of the hierarchy (see [example ##orphan]).
 - The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
 - `IsStartNode` is a Boolean value that indicates whether an entity is a start node.
-If this is null or absent, the _standard definition of start node_ is implied, which is "entity without parents".
+If this is null or absent, the _standard definition of start node_ is implied, which is "entity without parent nodes in the hierarchy".

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as different nodes in different recursive hierarchies, given different qualifiers.

 A node without parents is a _root node_.
 It is then necessarily also a start node, but the converse is true only if the standard definition of start node is in force.
 A recursive hierarchy can have one or more root nodes.
 A node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
 Two nodes with a common parent node are _sibling nodes_ and so are two root nodes.
 The _descendants_ of a node are its child nodes, their child nodes, and so on, up to and including all leaf nodes that can be reached.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.
 The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, up to and including all root nodes that can be reached (see [example ##nonstandardstart]).
 The _distance_ of an ancestor or descendant relationship is the number of times a `ParentNavigationProperty` is traversed while navigating from the descendant to the ancestor.

-The term `UpNode` can be used in hierarchical result sets to associate with each instance one of its ancestors, which is again annotated with `UpNode` and so on until a path to a start node is constructed.
-The term `CycleNode` is used to tag instances in hierarchical result sets that are their own ancestor and therefore part of a _cycle_.
+The term `UpPath` can be used in hierarchical result sets to associate with each instance one of its ancestors, one ancestor of that ancestor and so on until a path to a start node is constructed.
+The term `Cycle` is used to tag instances in hierarchical result sets that are their own ancestor and therefore part of a _cycle_.
 These instance annotations are introduced in [section ##Transformationtraverse].

 #### ##subsubsubsec Hierarchy Functions